Construction dust: Cutting and sanding wood

 This work may involve a number of quick cuts or short-duration sanding.
 That does not mean it is low risk.
 Wood dust can cause serious health problems.
 Carpenters and joiners are four times more likely to get asthma compared with other UK workers.
 This means the controls need to be effective and wood dust exposures need to be controlled to levels as low as is reasonably practicable.

 The videos below show the significant reduction you can achieve by using on-tool extraction compared to no control at source.
-The graphs in both video clips only show respirable wood dust levels in relation to the Workplace Exposure Limit of 5 mg/m3 of total wood dust when averaged over 8 hours.
+The graphs in both video clips show respirable wood dust levels.
 The total amount of wood dust in the air could be around double that shown.
 RPE is not always needed for this work.
 It was used while filming as an example of good practice.
 Consider using a mask where this work is ongoing for 15-30 minutes ‘trigger time’ over the day.

 Watch another video to see the high levels of wood dust that you can get from some other common woodworking tasks.